 - Acting as a surety or guarantor for a private entity;

 - City of Ferndale v.
 Friberg — Finding no unconstitutional lending of credit where the government did not act as a surety.

 - Lending the government entity’s name or status to a private enterprise, or;

 - Port of Longview v.
 Taxpayers — Invalidating bonds the port issued to finance a private enterprise.

 - Acting as a financing conduit for the purchase of private property for resale to a private entity.

 In Japan Line v.
-McCaffree the court stated that, “The manifest purpose of these provisions in the constitution is to prevent state funds from being used to benefit private interests where the public interest is not primarily served.”
+McCaffree the court stated: “The manifest purpose of these provisions in the constitution is to prevent state funds from being used to benefit private interests where the public interest is not primarily served.”

 But why were the drafters of Washington’s constitution so concerned about this?
 The answer is tied primarily to the history of railroads.
 In the 19th century, government entities, particularly those in the West, were extending their credit to railroad companies and subsidizing construction in order to attract and spur growth.
 However, such endeavors were not always successful and there were a number of instances where the abandonment of railroad projects placed serious financial burdens on the governments that had provided financing.

-While the prohibitions created by article 8, section 7 are broad, there are a number of actions that government entities can engage in.
-Some of these are exceptions that stem from section 7 itself or from subsequent amendments to the Washington State Constitution, while others are actions which the courts or attorney general have construed as being outside the scope of the prohibitions.
+While the prohibitions created by Article 8, Section 7 are broad, there are a number of actions that government entities can engage in.
+Some of these are exceptions that stem from Section 7 itself or from subsequent amendments to the Washington State Constitution, while others are actions which the Washington State courts or the Attorney General have construed as being outside the scope of the prohibitions.

 - Public funds may be used by port districts “for industrial development or trade promotion and promotional hosting.”
 (Article 8, Sec.
 8)